Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

-Bay Alarm Medical primarily made this list for the SOS Mobile, an on-the-go system worn as a necklace.
-The device comes with your choice of an AT&T or Verizon connection, so I would opt for the cellular provider with the best service in your area.
-This will provide extra assurance that your loved one is always protected, regardless of their location.
-I appreciated having options, as I have great AT&T coverage in my area, while Verizon service is pretty limited.
+Bay Alarm Medical primarily made this list for the SOS All-In-One 2, an on-the-go system worn as a necklace.
+The device comes with your choice of an AT&T or Verizon connection, so you can opt for the cellular provider with the best service in your area.
+It will provide extra assurance that your loved one is always protected, regardless of their location.
+I appreciated having options, since I have great AT&T coverage in my area, while Verizon's service is pretty limited.

-Similar to Medical Guardian, the lightweight device comes with a caregiver tracking app: I could pinpoint the location of my device, view my location history, and receive low-battery notifications right in the app.
-All of these features can help you keep tabs on your loved ones, which is helpful if you’re concerned about them wandering or missing appointments.
+Similar to Medical Guardian, the lightweight device comes with a caregiver tracking app.
+I can pinpoint the location of my device, view my location history, and receive low-battery notifications right in the app.
+All those features can help you keep tabs on your loved ones, which is helpful if you’re concerned about them wandering or missing appointments.

-When I tested out the caregiver app, I was really happy with the real-time updates.
+When I tested the caregiver app, I was really happy with the real-time updates.
 We spent the day apart to see how accurate it was, and she was amazed that I knew she’d been to the grocery store and the pharmacy!
-We were also really happy with the prompt and professional treatment we got from the customer service team.
+We were also really happy with the prompt and professional treatment we got from the customer-service team.

-The SOS Mobile device comes as a wearable lanyard pendant with a large red button and speaker.
+The SOS All-In-One 2 device comes as a wearable lanyard pendant with a large, red button and speaker.
 Alternatively, seniors can wear the help button using a more subtle belt clip.
-I tested out the fall detection using both the lanyard and the belt clip, and the results were similar to what we experienced with Medical Guardian’s MGMini Lite.
+I tested the fall detection using both the lanyard and the belt clip, and the results were similar to what we experienced with Medical Guardian’s MGMini.
 With the lanyard, it picked up on eight of our 10 test falls.
-With the belt clip, it was a lot less likely to pick up on falls.
+The belt clip meant it was less likely to pick up on falls.

 Battery Life

-The SOS Mobile outperforms both Aloe Care Health and Medical Guardian when it comes to battery life.
-Bay Alarm Medical claims that you can get up to six days on one charge.
-While I didn’t quite hit that number, I got around 5.5 days on one charge, which I’m very happy with.
-This means that the device can stay running for the better part of a week without needing to be charged.
-This is a great fit for seniors who may struggle to remember to plug in their devices.
+The SOS All-In-One 2 is similar to Aloe Care Health and Medical Guardian when it comes to battery life.
+Bay Alarm Medical claims you can get up to three days on one charge.
+That was accurate in my experience, which I’m very happy with.
+It means the device can stay running for a full weekend without charging.
+That’s a great fit for seniors who may struggle to remember to plug in their devices.
 With such a long battery life, however, the infrequency of charges might make it harder for some seniors to create a consistent charging schedule.
 Still, having a device that’s more likely to have a charge for longer is a plus in my book.

 Pricing

 If you want to get a high-quality medical alert system at an affordable price, I’ve found that Bay Alarm Medical strikes a great balance between budget-friendly devices and value.
-The SOS Home starts at just $19.95 per month with no equipment fees, but this doesn’t really help if your loved one leaves the house on a regular basis.
-That’s why I think the SOS Mobile is a better option, even though it’ll cost you more.
-SOS Mobile starts at $29.95 per month, and you can add fall detection for an extra $10 per month (the same as Medical Guardian).
-The one-time equipment fee is just $99, which is about $50 cheaper than Medical Guardian’s MGMini Lite device.
+The SOS Home starts at just $24.95 per month with no equipment fees, but that doesn’t help if your loved one leaves the house regularly.
+That’s why I think the SOS Micro is a better option, even though it’ll cost you more.
+SOS Micro starts at $29.95 per month, and you can add fall detection for an extra $10 per month (the same as Medical Guardian).
+The one-time equipment fee is just $99, about $50 cheaper than Medical Guardian’s MGMini Lite device.

-If you want to bundle the SOS Home and SOS Mobile (it includes fall detection by default), your plan will cost $54.95 per month.
-Another option is Bay Alarm Medical’s SOS All-In-One system, which also provides at-home and on-the-go coverage.
-This system starts at $39.95 per month without fall detection.
-If you opt for either of the bundles, your equipment fees will vary between $169 and $199.
-While shopping online for Bay Alarm Medical systems, I liked the pricing transparency and felt like I knew exactly what I was paying for.
+If you want to bundle the SOS Home and SOS Micro (it includes fall detection by default), your plan will cost $54.95 monthly.
+Another option is Bay Alarm Medical’s SOS All-In-One 2 system, which also provides at-home and on-the-go coverage.
+The system starts at $34.95 per month without fall detection.
+If you opt for either bundles, your equipment fees will vary between $99 and $129.
+While shopping online for Bay Alarm Medical systems, I liked the pricing transparency and felt I knew what I was paying for.
 No surprise fees here!
 If you’re worried about losing or damaging your device, you can also add affordable protection plans for as little as $2.95 per month.

 -